Sell your used graphics card safely, quickly, and profitably

 Looking to upgrade your gaming rig and get cash for your current GPU?
-Navigating the resale market can be overwhelming, but our guide can help you easily turn your used GPU into profit.
+Navigating the resale market can be overwhelming, but our guide can help you easily turn your used PC parts into profit.

 If you want to sell your item quickly, safely, or for the most profit, we can help.
-We have tips on how to value your item, present it well, and choose the best platform.
+As the largest refurbisher & reseller of used graphics cards, we buy GPUs and other PC parts in bulk only.
+Because we get a lot of inquiries from gamers looking to sell graphics cards, we put together this guide to help gamers sell their used graphics card online themselves.
+Read below for our tips on how to value your item, present it well, and choose the best platform.

-To Start, Determine the Market Value of your GPU
+To Start, Determine the Market Value of your Graphics Card

 Head to eBay’s “sold” listings

-If your item is not selling fast, you might need to think about updating your pricing, images, or description.
+If your item is not selling fast, review your pricing, images, or description.
 We will discuss this in the next section.

 Prepare your GPU for sale